percula/planter_docs/content/en/docs/plants/remove-plants/index.md

 {{< screenshot Delete-plant.jpg "Screenshot of carrots being deleted" >}}<br /><br />

-2. To clear plants from multiple garden squares, long-press and release to **Multi-select**
+2. To clear plants from multiple garden squares, long-press and release on a plant to engage **Multi-select** mode

+3. Select the plants to be removed then select the **Garbage bin** icon

 {{< screenshot Multi-delete.jpg "Screenshot of multiple plantings of carrots being deleted" >}}